• Skip to primary navigation

 Jump to Recipe

-Visually stunning, this vegan beet pasta sauce without oil is rich, savory, mildly sweet and nourishing.
-Made with cooked beets and onion, with garlic, lemon and balsamic flavors.
+Visually stunning, this vegan beet pasta sauce without oil is rich, savory, mildly sweet, and nourishing.
+It is made with cooked beets and onion, with garlic, lemon, and balsamic flavors.
 You'll love serving this sauce with your favorite pasta.

 cooked elbow pasta in a bright pink sauce in a white bowl